Gymnocalycium baldianum (Speg.) Speg.

 Echinocactus baldianus, Echinocactus sanguiniflorus, Gymnocalycium venturianum, Gymnocalycium platense var. baldianum, Gymnocalycium sanguiniflorum

-Gymnocalycium baldianum is a small cactus with usually solitary, spherical or a little flat stem with 9 to 10 broad ribs and 5 to 7 bristle-like radial spines.
+Gymnocalycium baldianum is a small cactus with a spherical or a little flat, usually solitary stem with 9 to 10 broad ribs and 5 to 7 bristle-like radial spines.
 It grows up to 5 inches (12.5 cm) in diameter.
-Flowers are purple-red, sometimes pinkish-purple, and white, pink or orange.
+Flowers are purple-red, sometimes pinkish-purple, pink, orange, or white.
 They are funnel-shaped, up to 1.6 inches (4 cm) in diameter, and appear in early summer.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).